RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 # Citation

-- Data citation.
+- **Data citation**.
 Please cite the below technique paper [1] building the dataset (or the challenge summary paper when it is available) if you find the data and challenge is helpful to your research.

-- Baseline citation.
+- **Baseline citation**.
 If you find the method and code of data preprocess in the repo (e.g., creating the angle and beam plates) is inspiring to your work, please cite [2].
 If you use or adjust the MedNeXt as your network structure, please cite [3].

 ```
 [1] Riqiang Gao, Mamadou Diallo, Wilko Verbakel, Sandra Meyers, Masoud Zarepisheh, Rafe Mcbeth, Florin Ghesu, Ali Kamen.
 Automating High Quality RT Planning at Scale.
 Technique Note 2025.